 Where and How to Buy Live Edge Wood

-Turns out, it was a little more complicated.
-The room is 3.3 meters (a little under 11′) wide, and therein lay the first hurdle.
-There are plenty of places to buy live edge wood slabs – eBay is good, and even B&Q. But there are not a lot of places that stock anything over 3 meters long.
+There are plenty of places to buy live edge wood slabs – eBay is good, and even B&Q. But there are not a lot of places that stock anything over 3 meters long, which is what I needed for this desk.

-I settled on two planks, because I couldn’t get a single piece that was deep enough.
+I settled on two planks of Sycamore, because I couldn’t get a single piece that was deep enough.
 I asked for one plank completely squared off and another keeping one waney edge intact.
-It turned out that they actually couldn’t plane it that day, so I had to drive back to London empty-handed, on their assurances that it would be ready to pick up in 5-7 days.

 Getting the Wood Home